-We estimate that the total expenses of this offering, comprising of Securities and Exchange Commission registration fee (US\$9,359), National Association of Securities Dealers filing fee (US\$24,090), printing fee (US\$150,000), legal fees (US\$735,000) and accounting expenses (US\$400,000) and other expenses, but excluding underwriting discounts, will be approximately US\$2 million.
+We estimate that the total expenses of this offering, comprising of Securities and Exchange Commission registration fee (US\$29,578), National Association of Securities Dealers filing fee (US\$24,090), printing fee (US\$150,000), legal fees (US\$735,000) and accounting expenses (US\$400,000) and other expenses, but excluding underwriting discounts, will be approximately US\$2 million.
 All amounts are estimated except the Securities and Exchange Commission registration fee and the National Association of Securities Dealers filing fee.
+We will pay certain costs and expenses of this offering for the selling shareholder excluding underwriting discounts and an estimate of such costs and expenses is included in the estimate in the preceding sentence.

-The representative has advised us that the underwriters propose to offer the common shares directly to the public at the public offering price presented on the cover page of this prospectus, and to selected dealers, who may include the underwriters, at the public offering price less a selling concession not in excess of \$0.1897 per share.
-The underwriters may allow, and the selected dealers may reallow, a concession not in excess of \$0.1000 per share to brokers and dealers.
+The representative has advised us that the underwriters propose to offer the common shares directly to the public at the public offering price presented on the cover page of this prospectus, and to selected dealers, who may include the underwriters, at the public offering price less a selling concession not in excess of \$ per share.
+The underwriters may allow, and the selected dealers may reallow, a concession not in excess of \$ per share to brokers and dealers.
 After the offering, the underwriters may change the offering price and other selling terms.